mahdiyazdani/Hypermarket/docs/install-hypermarket-wordpress-child-theme.md

 Before making changes to the theme code, we recommend that you install a [child theme](https://github.com/mahdiyazdani/Hypermarket-Child/releases).
 This ensures that your changes won’t be lost when updating to a new version of Hypermarket.

+!> Here’s the thing that causes the most confusion: **You don’t always need a child theme**.

+Have you, or do you plan to, modify your theme’s underlying code?
+That includes any of the following:

+* Edit the theme’s CSS stylesheet.
+* Edit any of the theme’s PHP templates.
+* Edit the theme’s functions.php file.
+Even just to add a single line of code.
+* Modify any of the theme’s assets stored in the theme folder — including javascript files and images.

+If you answered **Yes** to any of these questions, you need a child theme.

 ## WordPress admin panel

 *(Recommended)*